escodel/highball/README.md

 # Feedback:
 - Adriane thinks it looks great but has a few ideas:
- -For the end-of-rack/previous rack scoring table, consider putting this in a popup/overlay/modal that only shows up when a button is pressed (or maybe at the end of each rack when the 9 ball is counted).
+  - For the end-of-rack/previous rack scoring table, consider putting this in a popup/overlay/modal that only shows up when a button is pressed (or maybe at the end of each rack when the 9 ball is counted).
- -It might look cluttered if we put the scoring table below innings as it currently looks - we could move the innings counter below score and above dead, or put it in the same row as points needed / dead, or follow the suggestion above where it only shows up at end of rack and when another button is clicked.
+  - It might look cluttered if we put the scoring table below innings as it currently looks - we could move the innings counter below score and above dead, or put it in the same row as points needed / dead, or follow the suggestion above where it only shows up at end of rack and when another button is clicked.
- -It might be useful to have an alternative view where EVERYTHING is reset per-rack -- so that the most visible points counter is reset to 0-0 for each new rack as well as defenses.
+  - It might be useful to have an alternative view where EVERYTHING is reset per-rack -- so that the most visible points counter is reset to 0-0 for each new rack as well as defenses.
 Ward disagrees but this could be a setting or something.. so that the running total is only visible from the scoring table.
 We could also have an option to make "Points Needed" decline

 # To do:
 - Clean up function declaration in scoring.js